tamunoWoks/python_notebook/useful_tips.md

 If you ever run a program that has a bug causing it to get stuck in an infinite loop, press CTRL-C. This will send a KeyboardInterrupt error to your program and cause it to stop immediately.

 - **“TRUTHY” AND “FALSEY” VALUES AND THE BOOL( ) FUNCTION:**
 Conditions will consider some values in other data types equivalent to `True` or `False`.
-When used in conditions, 0, 0.0, and '' (the empty string) are considered `False`, while all other values are considered `True`.
+&nbsp;&nbsp;&nbsp;&nbsp;When used in conditions, 0, 0.0, and '' (the empty string) are considered `False`, while all other values are considered `True`.
-If you want to know if a value is truthy or falsey, pass it to the bool() function:
+&nbsp;&nbsp;&nbsp;&nbsp;If you want to know if a value is truthy or falsey, pass it to the bool() function:
 ```python
 bool(0) # = False
 bool(42) # =True